 Anyway, this soup…it’s the weekend, just do it.

-I made the sausage into little "balls".
+I made the sausage into little “balls”.
 Well, I started to roll them in little balls and quickly got bored.
 So I started smushing little bits together and throwing them into the hot frying pan.
 They cook really quickly, but do make them in two batches.
+You really want them to have some very browned edges.
 Save the grease for sauteing your onion.

 Sausage Tortellini Soup